Microbit-Education/controller/README.md

 > Open this page at [https://maya-e-s.github.io/controller/](https://maya-e-s.github.io/controller/)

+# Remote landing controller for Drone:bit

+## Use
+Use with other code specified in Microbit-Education to create a remote landing controller for the dronebit.
+Will need a second microbit to use as the remote controller.

+**To land:** press A+B buttons

+## LEDs
+The status of the controller can be understood by looking at the LEDs.

+When first turning on, you should see "..." and then "&check;" after the remote controller been set to the correct radio group (33) and is ready to go.

+After the remote land button (A+B) is pressed, the LEDs will show ":("

+If the drone acknowledges and confirms the remote landing interrupt, then the LEDs will display ":)".
+Continue to use the remote landing control as normal.

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.